 Some Walmart stores have ATMs in-store.
 If the ATM isn’t associated with your bank, you’ll be subject to an ATM fee, so getting cash back is probably cheaper, even if you’ll have to buy a pack of gum or another small item for the sake of making a transaction.

 Walmart also offers check cashing services, but they won’t cash a personal check.
 Walmart will only cash cashier’s checks, government checks, insurance settlement checks, payroll checks, tax refund checks, and 401(k) or retirement distribution checks that are printed.
 They’ll never cash a check that’s handwritten.
 The fee is $3 for checks up to $1,000 and $6 for checks over $1,000 and up to $5,000.
 You can find out more about check cashing at Walmart in our article, Walmart Check Cashing Policy: Hours, Limit, Fees, and More.

-Here’s our article containing the complete list of stores that offer cash back.
+Here’s our article containing the comprehensive list of stores that offer cash back.

 Walmart can give you up to $100 cash back, depending on your payment type.
 To get more than $100, you can make multiple purchases and request cash back each time.
 You can get cash back on purchases made with your debit card, Discover credit card, or a personal check.
 Why not take advantage of cash back?
 It’s definitely cheaper than the typical ATM fee.
 There are also many stores similar to Walmart that offer cash back and checkout.
 If you’d like to learn about getting cash back at stores besides Walmart, see our articles Stores That Give Cash Back on Checking, Debit, and Credit Transactions and Where Can I Get Cash Back on a Personal Check?
 If you need to get a lot of cash back at once, see our article What Store Gives the Most Cash Back on Debit Cards?